Contact Information: (727) 942-5618, 324 East Pine Street. Email: Cityhelp@ctsfl.us

 Live Oak Recreational Complex, 508 Live Oak Street: The Live Oak Recreational Complex features a Splash Park, Kayak Launch, Playground Equipment, Dog Park, Pavilion, Restrooms – all adjacent to North Pinellas Trail Fitness Park for outdoor exercise activities along the Pinellas Trail.

-• Splash Park, The Splash Park features several types of spray features appropriate for children.
+Splash Park, The Splash Park features several types of spray features appropriate for children.
 Please observe the rules of the Splash Park (download Splash Park Rules here), and observe safe water park use.
 Absolutely no water balloons are permitted in the park.
-Due to Covid-19 precautions, capacity is currently limited to 25.
+Capacity is limited to 90.

 Highland Nature Park, 530 Highland Ave: Playground, Nature Trails, Board Walk, Picnic Tables and Restrooms.
 6.95 acres